Table of Contents

 • BELTS

 (Mid.
-Pets, kamar, NPers. kamar-band).
+Pers, kamar, NPers. kamar-band).
 Investigation of representations of belts in Iran between the fall of the Achaemenid dynasty in the 4th century BC and the coming of Islam reveals that they were almost exclusively male accessories.
-Depictions of females wearing belts are rare, and most are heavily influenced by Hellenistic and Roman styles.
+Depictions of females wearing belts are rare.

 This Article Has Images/Tables.